GuidodiPasquo/AeroVECTOR/README.md

 #### On what boards can I use this software?
 It was only tested on an Arduino Nano clone, so compatibility is not ensured.
+Even on the Arduino, the program did not work properly with sample times smaller than 5 milliseconds.

 #### How to set up the serial communication in Python.
 To use the Software in the Loop function, one has to set the *Port* to the one in which the board is connected, and the *Baudrate* to the one set in the Arduino program.